What is Considered Behaviour of Concern

 Pain and Physical Discomfort

 Pain and physical discomfort can significantly influence behaviours that concern caregivers and others.
 These behaviours often manifest in ways that reflect a person’s way of coping with their sensations.
-When individuals experience pain, whether acute or chronic, they may exhibit a range of behaviours that can be concerning.
+When people experience pain with such intensity, whether acute or chronic, they may display a range of behaviours that can be concerning.

 One common response to pain is irritability or aggression.
 For instance, a person in physical discomfort may become easily frustrated or hostile, reacting negatively to others even when they are not the source of their pain.
 This behaviour can be particularly pronounced in children, who may not have the verbal skills to express their discomfort adequately, leading to outbursts or aggressive actions as a means of communication.